c-badyna/auravoid/README.md

 ## Working On
 I'm currently working on a Discord bot, [Melody](https://melody.void206551.dev).
- > Melody is a simple chat bot with a few amount of commands right now.
-Melody is made with Discord.js and is hosted on Heroku.
+ * Melody is a simple Discord chat bot that is made with Discord.js and is in over 100 servers.

  I've developed an API to get topics, roasts, toasts, pickup lines, and jokes.
  * [NPM package](https://void206551.dev/projects/fun-responses)